jeanmonse16/ReactJS-Petgram/README.md

-# ReactJS-avanzado
+# ReactJS-Petgram
-this is my progress from the advanced react.js course!
+this is a Progressive Web App that is inspired on Instangram where you can interact with pet photos.
 >>>>>>> 5691996e82a27bba2c60dce2624980035cc602a5